MarcelKoeberlin/knowledge/src/site/notes/Courses/2025 Quantum Electronics Gallmann/8 Laser Fundamentals.md

 $$
 B=\frac{\lambda^3}{8 \pi h} A=\frac{\lambda^3}{8 \pi h t_{s p}}.
 $$
 This allows relating both probabilities for absorption and stimulated emission to the probability for spontaneous emission.
 The derivation also shows that there is a symmetry between stimulated emission and absorption.
 We can see that stimulated emission is crucial to make the thermal equilibrium condition agree with Planck's radiation law and without it, the derivation of Planck’s law would not close.
-Another point worth mentioning is that the derivation assumed thermal equilibrium between atoms and photons, however ==these relations are universal!== Further, $A$ and $B$ depend on the type of atom and transition, but also on the geometry of the resonator.
+Another point worth mentioning is that the derivation assumed thermal equilibrium between atoms and photons, however **these relations are universal!** Further, $A$ and $B$ depend on the type of atom and transition, but also on the geometry of the resonator.
 However, this last point only becomes relevant once the resonator dimensions become comparable to the wavelength of the transition.

 ### 8.2.1 Transition Width